shashanksal/lead-management-ui-test/SOLUTION.md

 As a workaround, switch off the server and run the server manually.

 This can be done by
-- `docker ps` to get list of all running containers
+- `docker ps` to get list of all running containers.
+Grab the server container id.
+(Hint: It'll be running on 8000 port)
 - `docker stop <container_id>` to stop the server.
-- `npm start` from server root
+- Once docker node server is shut down, goto the local server root `./server` and the start the server using `npm start`.

 ## Tech Stack used